felixthoemmes/rddapp/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-We have also run R CMD check on downstream dependencies of rddapp.
+We also ran R CMD check on downstream dependencies of rddapp.
 There were no ERRORs or WARNINGs.